usavas/langfellabookservice/README.md

 # langfella book service

-RESTful API for serving books and their images for langfella
+A dummy REST API for serving books (from a json file) and their images for langfella mobile application.

+It was not implemented with a database due to abandoning the mobile application.